Azure-Samples/cargotracker-liberty-aks/README.md

 ## Appendix 2 - Learn more about Cargo Tracker

 See [Eclipse Cargo Tracker - Applied Domain-Driven Design Blueprints for Jakarta EE](https://github.com/eclipse-ee4j/cargotracker/)

+## Appendix 3 - Run locally with remote resources

+The steps in this section guide you to deploy supporting resources with the GitHub workflow, yet run the cargotracker app locally.

+1. Follow the steps in [Unit 2 Automate deployments using GitHub Actions](#unit-2---automate-deployments-using-github-actions), but when you run the workflow set the value for **Set this value to true to cause the workflow to only deploy required supporting resources** to **true**.

+1. Wait until the workflow successfully completes the **deploy-db** job.

+1. Follow the steps in [Unit-1 - Deploy and monitor Cargo Tracker](#unit-1---deploy-and-monitor-cargo-tracker) up to and including **Prepare your variables for deployments**.